 Have evidence of a skills assessment suitable for permanent migration in your nominated occupation.
 See the Home Affairs website for more information on skills assessments and skills assessing authorities.

-Have a nominated occupation that is available for your intended visa subclass on the Western Australian Skilled Migration Occupation List (WASMOL) for the general stream; or the Graduate Occupation List (GOL) for the graduate stream.
+Have a nominated occupation that is available for your intended visa subclass on the Western Australian Skilled Migration Occupation List schedule 1 or 2 (WASMOL) for the general stream; or the Graduate Occupation List (GOL) for the graduate stream.

 If you are using the graduate stream, the details of your Western Australian study, including the address and postcode of the Western Australian campus of the educational institution must be included in your EOI.
+You should list your highest level Western Australian qualification first in your EOI.
 Visit the Graduate stream requirements page for more information.

 Show that you meet the English language requirements.
 If you have a passport from the United Kingdom, Canada, New Zealand, the United States of America or Ireland, you are not required to sit an English exam to be eligible for Western Australian State nomination.

-Visit the Graduate stream requirements page or the General stream requirements page for more information on English requirements.
+Visit the Graduate stream requirements page or the General stream WASMOL schedule 1 requirements page or the General stream WASMOL schedule 2 requirements page for more information on English requirements.

-If are applying for the General stream, you must be able to claim points for, and give evidence of work experience.
+If are applying for the General stream WASMOL schedule 1, you must be able to claim points for, and give evidence of work experience.

 If you are applying for the Graduate stream and intend to demonstrate six months of Australian work experience, you must include this information in your EOI in SkillsSelect, even if you cannot claim points for this.